bazel-contrib/rules_nodejs/docs/TypeScript.md

 (*String*): The package name that the linker will link this ts_library output as.

 If package_path is set, the linker will link this package under <package_path>/node_modules/<package_name>.
-If package_path is not set the this will be the root node_modules of the workspace.
+If package_path is not set this will be the root node_modules of the workspace.

 Defaults to `""`